-Megan Duffy is in her first season as an assistant coach with the University of Michigan women's basketball team in 2014-15, bringing a wealth of playing and coaching experience to the Wolverines.
+Megan Duffy is in her third season as an assistant coach with the University of Michigan women's basketball team in 2016-17.

 Her responsibilities at George Washington included recruiting, on-floor coaching, player development, scouting and monitoring student-athletes' academic performance.
 As recruiting coordinator, Duffy brought in 10 players during her tenure at GW to help the Colonials to a second-place conference finish after just two years.